 Every woman in labor should be entitled to move freely.
 Having any type of restraint can add stress and anxiety.
 There may be specific reasons why you need to be stationary in order to be monitored and if you do, make sure to at least lie on your side along with changing from side to side.
 By doing so, you will alleviate pressure on your back.
 Because fetal monitoring can be intermittent, try to walk around, sit, get in the shower, squat or get into a birthing pool if that is available to you.
 Sitting on an exercise ball can be very comfortable in the early stages of labor.

-In terms of helping decrease* discomfort, different positions can either increase* or decrease* pain.
-For example, if you are lying on your back and your baby is positioned posteriorly (which your doctor or midwife can determine via leopold’s maneuver), you can have severe low back pain.
+In terms of helping decrease discomfort, different positions can either increase or decrease pain.
+For example, if you are lying on your back and your baby is positioned posteriorly (which your doctor or midwife can determine via Leopold’s maneuver), you can have severe low back pain.
 The best thing to do is switch to being on all fours or going into the fetal position.
-These positions can really help reduce* the discomfort.
+These positions can really help reduce the discomfort.

 When you are lying down, there is compression on your sacrum, restricting the pelvis from opening 30% or 2.5cm more.
-This is important to be aware of because it could be the difference between a caesarean and giving birth naturally.
+This is important to be aware of because it could be the difference between a cesarean and giving birth naturally.

 Simple – working with gravity as opposed to against it.
 When you are kneeling or squatting, you are utilizing gravity to help your baby descend, making birthing easier and potentially decreasing labor time.

 Overall, you should be given the opportunity to explore.
-Allow your body to move in whichever position brings you most comfort.
+Allow your body to move in whichever position brings you the most comfort.

 Get in it!
 Wherever you choose to give birth, either in a hospital or at home, make sure you utilize water to help relax your body.
-Water can greatly reduce* your discomfort and give you more comfort during active labor.
+Water can greatly reduce your discomfort and give you more comfort during active labor.
 According to a Cochrane Review, water immersion significantly benefits women in labor, particularly the first stage, which is the contraction prior to pushing.
-Being in water has shown to provide pain relief*, relaxation and comfort.
+Being in the water has shown to provide pain relief, relaxation, and comfort.
 The article states: